Should I go blonde? How blonde?

-Master Colorist Charlie Murphy takes her client from deep cocoa to dynamite blonde in multiple sessions, focusing on repair, and getting gorgeous depth of color at every turn.
+See the images below for how sylist Charlie Rose took her client from deep cocoa to dynamite blonde in multiple sessions, while focusing on repair and getting a gorgeous depth of color at every turn.

 If it is blonde or bust, we support your babylight and balayage dreams!
 Even more, we got our favorite colorists to make us a must-do checklist for living happily ever blonder.